-whose fourth term has over $8 \times 10^{153}$ digits.
-This sequence pales in comparison to the sequence L(1), L(2), L(3), ...
+The first three terms are 1, 4, 7625597484987, and the fourth has over 8×10^{153} digits.
+This sequence pales in comparison to many other sequences which a computer program can output, all of which pale in comparison to the sequence $L(1), L(2), L(3), \ldots$

-- It is impossible to write a computer program to calculate L(n). - There probably exists a set of polyominoes constructed from 100 squares of side length one centimetre such that it is impossible to tile the whole plane with them, but it is possible to tile a region that covers Australia.
+- It is impossible to write a computer program to calculate L(n). - There probably exists a set of polyominoes constructed from no more than 100 squares of side length one centimetre which satisfies the following conditions.

+It is impossible to tile the whole plane with them, but it is possible to tile a region which covers Australia.